mikrono/tModLoaderWiki_kr_ko/Why-Use-an-IDE.md

 ![](https://i.imgur.com/PInjsqm.png)

 # Parameter Info (Ctrl-Shift-Space)
 Some Terraria methods have many many parameters.
 It can be hard to remember the order and types of those parameters.
-If you'd like to see the parameters of something like Item.NewItem or Projectile.NewProjectile, simeply place your cursor inside the method and press `Ctrl-Shift-Space`.
+If you'd like to see the parameters of something like Item.NewItem or Projectile.NewProjectile, simply place your cursor inside the method and press `Ctrl-Shift-Space`.
 You can navigate left and right and watch the bold parameter change.
 Press up and down to switch between overloads of the same method.
 [Watch this in action.](https://gfycat.com/BarrenShorttermAsianpiedstarling)  [2nd Video](https://gfycat.com/BlissfulAccurateKiwi)
 ![](https://i.imgur.com/D0f2NM6.png)

 # Goto (Ctrl-,)